 Should I have both the serotonin and 5-HIAA tests performed?

 Serotonin and 5-HIAA offer complementary information.
 In some cases, 5-HIAA is preferred because it is more stable and, since it is collected for 24 hours, there is more chance of detecting increased 5-HIAA than in identifying excess serotonin that is only released intermittently.
 Talk to your healthcare practitioner about which tests are appropriate for your condition.

 Are some people at a higher risk for developing a carcinoid tumor?

-Anyone at any age can develop a carcinoid tumor but, according to the American Cancer Society, the average age at diagnosis is usually about 55 to 65.
-People with a family history of multiple endocrine neoplasia (MEN1), a genetic condition that increases a person's risk of developing tumors in the endocrine system glands, may be at higher risk for developing a carcinoid tumor.
+Anyone at any age can develop a carcinoid tumor but, according to the American Cancer Society, the average age at diagnosis is the early 60s for GI carcinoid tumors and between age 45 and 55 for lung carcinoid tumors.
+If you have a family history of multiple endocrine neoplasia (MEN1), a genetic condition that increases a person's risk of developing tumors in the endocrine system glands, you may be at higher risk for developing a carcinoid tumor.

 How does a healthcare practitioner locate the carcinoid tumor?

 This is usually accomplished through the use of imaging scans such as x-rays, computed tomography (CT), or magnetic resonance imaging (MRI).
 In some cases, surgery is required to find the tumor.
 For more on these imaging tests, visit RadiologyInfo.org.

 How does my healthcare practitioner tell whether a tumor is benign or cancerous?